-Interest in net assets of the Endowment Fund is reported at the fair value of the net assets of the Endowment Fund as of September 30, 2019 and is based upon the fair value of the underlying assets which consist primarily of actively traded equity securities, corporate bonds and U.S. government securities.
+Interest in net assets of the Endowment Fund is reported at the fair value of the net assets of the Endowment Fund as of September 30, 2020 and 2019 and is based upon the fair value of the underlying assets which consist primarily of actively traded equity securities, corporate bonds and U.S. government securities.
 The investments of the Endowment Fund also include two limited partnership funds reported by the Endowment Fund using the net asset value per share (NAV) practical expedient.
-At September 30, 2019, the value of the limited partnerships was \$823,509.
+At September 30, 2020 and 2019, the value of the limited partnerships was \$959,198 and \$823,509, respectively.

-There have been no changes in the techniques used to determine fair value during 2019.
+There have been no changes in the techniques used to determine fair value during fiscal 2020 and 2019.
 The preceding methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, although Boys and Girls Country believes its valuation technique is appropriate and consistent with other market participants, the use of different techniques or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
+Furthermore, although Boys and Girls Country believes its valuation techniques are appropriate and consistent with other market participants, the use of different techniques or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.